 Building permits are required for new construction, additions, remodels, and alterations.
-This includes repair and maitenance for electrical, plumbing, and mechanical work.
+This includes repair and maintenance for electrical, plumbing, and mechanical work.
 Customers can submit building permit applications via email for review and processing.
 Below are directions on how to submit electronically.

 Permits can be divided into two tiers:

 - Tier 2 are permits that require Plan Check and/or Zoning approvals.
 Examples are additions, alterations, commercial tenant improvements, new dwellings, new structures and Accessory Dwelling Units (ADU).

 The following types of Building Permit Applications are considered Tier 1 projects and have a streamlined submittal process.
 Customers with a project that only includes the items identified below, shall complete a Building Permit Application and submit to Building & Safety Division via email at firstname.lastname@example.org.